Linuxfabrik/monitoring-plugins/check-plugins/updates/README.rst

     Checks the number of pending Windows updates.

     options:
       -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.
-      -c CRIT, --critical CRIT
-                            Set the critical threshold for the number of pending updates.
+      -c, --critical CRIT  Set the critical threshold for the number of pending updates.
 Default: 50
       --timeout TIMEOUT    Network timeout in seconds.
-Default: 300 (seconds) -w WARN, --warning WARN
-                            Set the warning threshold for the number of pending updates.
+Default: 300 (seconds) -w, --warning WARN   Set the warning threshold for the number of pending updates.
 Default: 2

 Usage Examples